sleatherv/react-task-list/README.md

     - React Hooks
     - LocalStorage

-You can use it or improve it
+You can use it or improve it.

 ## You can clone the repository and run:

 ### `npn install`

-Install all dependencies and libraries listed in the file package.json
+Install all dependencies and libraries listed in the file package.json.

 ## Available Scripts